honeycombio/helm-charts/charts/opentelemetry-collector/README.md

 The OpenTelemetry Collector for Honeycomb helm chart is being sunset in favor of the [OpenTelemetry community's opentelemetry-collector helm chart](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-collector).
 This community chart provides an overall better experience deploying and managing the collector in kubernetes.

 The primary difference between this chart and the community chart is that the community chart does not include a `honeycomb` section for specifying your API key, API host, and dataset name.
 Instead, you must configure an otlp/otlphttp exporter following [our Collector documentation](https://docs.honeycomb.io/getting-data-in/otel-collector/).
-A basic values.yaml would look like
+Example:

 ```yaml
 mode: deployment